user-friendly/sh-home/README.md

 ## ABOUT

-Bash aliases, scripts and program configuration files tailored to my specific tastes.
+Personal bash aliases, scripts and program configuration files.

 ## CONTENTS